Dai-Xiang/daixiangxiang.github.io/_pages/about.md

 # Research

-I am passionate about **online learning** theories, such as reinforcement learning and bandit algorithms, which enhance decision-making through continuous learning from new data and strategy adjustments.
-My focus also includes designing online learning algorithms for diverse applications like web recommendation systems, multimedia systems, computer networks, and large language models.
+I am passionate about data-driven online sequential decision-making under uncertainty, such as reinforcement learning and bandit algorithms, which enhance decision-making through continuous learning from new data and strategy adjustments.
+My focus also includes developing and refining online learning algorithms for diverse applications such as web recommendation systems, multimedia platforms, computer networks, and large language models.
+I aim to create efficient, scalable solutions with provable learning efficiency and strong generalizability guarantees in these areas.
 I welcome opportunities for collaboration—please feel free to contact me.

 # Selected Awards
++ 2024-2027, Huawei PhD Fellowship
 + 2023-2027,  &ensp; CUHK Vice-Chancellor's PhD Scholarship \
   (Only 30 PhD students in the whole university of CUHK)
 + 2022,  &ensp; Pacemaker to Merit Student \